 What Is Reusable Packaging?

-- Reusable bulk containers
+- Handheld containers

-- Reusable wraps and straps
+- Wraps and straps

-Other economic benefits can come from productivity gains where reusable packaging better addresses the needs of the work process.
+Other economic benefits can come from productivity gains when reusable packaging better addresses the needs of work processes.
 An example of this benefit would be a design for better parts presentation to assembly line workers.
-Improved presentation can result in faster production, as well as improved ergonomics which reduces the risk of workplace injury.
+The improved presentation can result in faster production, as well as improved ergonomics, which reduces the risk of workplace injury.

 Sustainability is aided by the avoidance of expendable packaging, thus negating the need to dispose of it or to divert it away from the landfill through efforts to recycle.
 Better product protection in reusable packaging also aids sustainability through reduction of damage and the investment of resources required to dispose of the unsaleable product as well as to manufacture and ship the replacement merchandise.